AdaptiveConsulting/ReactiveTraderCloud/deploy/docker/readme.md

     - `web`: Auto running container that start the web client.
     - `populatedEventstore`: Auto running container that start the eventstore.
     - `servers`: Ship with the .NET code.
 Every part are ready to run on a start command.
-- `run`: the code to start ReactiveTrader using containers.
+- `a run folder`: the code to start ReactiveTrader using containers.
   - web
   - broker
   - eventstore